-SSH from the Browser allows you to use SSH to connect to a Google Compute Engine virtual machine instance from within the Google Cloud Platform Console.
+Using the SSH from the browser window lets you use SSH to connect to a Compute Engine virtual machine (VM) instance from within the Google Cloud Console.
 You do not need to install web browser extensions or additional software to use this feature.
-SSH from the Browser is an alternative to other methods of connecting to an instance.
+SSH from the browser is an alternative to other methods of connecting to an instance.

-Compute Engine will manage your SSH keys for you whenever you connect to a Linux instance from your browser, creating and applying SSH key pairs when needed.
+Compute Engine manages your SSH keys for you whenever you connect to a Linux instance from your browser, creating and applying SSH key pairs when needed.
 You cannot manage the SSH keys that are used to connect from the browser.
-Instead, user access to connect from the browser is controlled by Identity and Access Management (IAM) roles.
-The members and IAM roles for a project can be viewed from the IAM page in the Google Cloud Platform Console:
+Instead, user access to connect from the browser is controlled by Identity and Access Management roles.
+The members and IAM roles for a project can be viewed from the IAM page in the Google Cloud Console:

 To connect through the browser, you must be a project member who is a compute instance admin.
 If your instance can run as a service account, you must also be a service account user.
 If you do not have access to connect through the browser, ask a project owner to add you to the project and grant you access.

-Once you have been granted access, connect to a Linux instance directly from your web browser in the GCP Console:
+After you have been granted access, connect to a Linux instance directly from your web browser in the Cloud Console:

 In the list of virtual machine instances, click SSH in the row of

 the instance that you want to connect to.